BP is the latest company to pause Red Sea shipments over fears of Houthi attacks | Headlines

 Ships will have to go around the Cape of Good Hope at the bottom of Africa instead, adding days to voyages.

-Depending on what companies decide to do, they will have to add more ships to make up the extra time, burn more fuel for the longer journey and if they decide to go faster to meet their itineraries, and that would release more carbon dioxide, Heaney said.
+Depending on what companies decide to do, they will have to add more ships to make up the extra time or burn more fuel for the longer journey and if they decide to go faster to meet their itineraries — both of which would release more carbon dioxide, Heaney said.

-Goods bound for stores for Christmas will have already been delivered, he said, but online orders could see delays.
+Goods that stores needed for Christmas will have already been delivered, he said, but online orders could see delays.

-“The impact will be longer transit times, more fuel spent, more ships required, potential disruption and delays, at least in the first arrivals in Europe,” he said.

-Supply chain disruptions as the global economy rebounded from COVID-19 pandemic helped drive up consumer prices for people around the world.
+Supply chain disruptions increased as people stuck at home during the COVID-19 pandemic ramped up orders for all sorts of products, driving up consumer prices around the world.

+Disruptions expected from the Red Sea could have far-reaching effects because they would happen at the same time ships are being restricted through the Panama Canal, a major trade route between Asia and the United States.

+Some companies had planned to reroute to the Red Sea — which is a crucial thoroughfare for Asia-Europe shipments — to avoid delays at the Panama Canal caused by a lack of rainfall, analysts say.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)